RandomSearch18/rusty_man_computer/README.md

 ### Reccomended: Pre-compiled binaries

-Pre-compiled binaries (executibles) are available for [common Windows and Linux platforms](#supported-platforms).
+Pre-compiled binaries (executables) are available for [common Windows and Linux platforms](#supported-platforms).
 Download them from the **[releases page](https://github.com/RandomSearch18/rusty_man_computer/releases/latest)**.

-Then you can run the examples below (adapting the binary name to match the name of the file you've downloaded).
+Then you can run the examples below (adjusting the binary name to match the name of the file you've downloaded).
 For example:

 ```bash
 rusty-man-computer-0.4.0-x86_64-pc-windows-gnu.exe --ram demos/add.bin